GerritCodeReview/plugins_multi-site/src/main/resources/Documentation/about.md

 message broker for aligning with the other masters over different sites.

 The masters must be:
+* Gerrit instance id is mandatory for @PLUGIN@ plugin.
+All the master must have gerrit.instanceId populated.
 * events-broker library must be installed as a library module in the `$GERRIT_SITE/lib` directory of all the masters
 * global-refdb library must be installed as a library module in the